DEXA

 Lean mass, fat mass, and bone density — read on a partnering body-composition clinic scan.
 The strength block is written to move the lean-mass number quarter over quarter.

 Friendswood — eight minutes south of Bay Area Boulevard.
 One-on-one coaching read against the four numbers that actually matter: bloodwork, DEXA, HRV, and a strength baseline.
-Member-only.
+New members welcome.

 Clear Lake is a particular kind of professional market.
 NASA and the surrounding aerospace contractors keep long-hour engineers and mission operators with travel windows nobody else has.
 The Bay Area Boulevard corridor draws medical, energy, and Fortune-500 commuters whose schedules don’t honor a standard training calendar.
 The residential neighborhoods east of El Camino Real — Clear Lake City, Nassau Bay, El Lago, Seabrook — raise the kind of families who want a real program, not a punch card.